across the world

 The Corona pandemic is not only making things tough for the eCommerce retailers but their customers as well.
 They, too, have a lot of speculations in mind while placing orders during such a crisis.
 Focus on preparing your team to answer queries related to contactless delivery options, product packaging safety, shipment delays, and more.

 Amongst these, ensuring customers of safety measures hold immense importance since none of the customers can compromise on the same.
-So, it is essential that eCommerce owners train their support staff to address their concerns proficiently and provide immediate solutions to them.
+So, it is essential that eCommerce owners train their support staff to address concerns proficiently.

-To summarize, the COVID-19 impact on the eCommerce industry is huge and comes in the form of challenges as well as opportunities. eCommerce retailers need to streamline their business operations by assessing the growing customer demand, maintaining relationships with suppliers, ordering in bulk, and taking care of product quality and customer concerns in an efficient manner.
+To summarize, the COVID-19 impact on the eCommerce industry is huge.
+However, it offers challenges and opportunities both.
+These retailers need to streamline their business operations.
+It is possible by assessing the growing customer demand, maintaining relationships with suppliers, and taking care of product quality.

-This is surely a huge challenge for retailers but this is not the end of the road as they have to manage a plethora of eCommerce accounting tasks simultaneously.
+This is surely a huge challenge for retailers.
+But this is not the end as they have to manage a plethora of eCommerce accounting tasks simultaneously.
 However, they do not have sufficient time for the same, especially during the present scenario.
 So, what can be the best solution to it?

 Well, the answer lies in joining hands with a top outsourcing provider of eCommerce data management and accounting services.
-Meet Cogneesol, a 13-year old renowned outsourcing firm, providing quality accounting and data management services to businesses and retailers worldwide.
-Contact us to start your free trial!
+Meet Cogneesol, a renowned outsourcing firm, providing quality accounting and data management services to businesses and retailers worldwide.
+Contact us at [email protected] or call us at +1 833-313-3143 to start your free trial!